Code-Institute-Submissions/laila-ba-Ghibli-Theories/README.md

 3. The search bar on the browse page didn't let users click on it to write

-- I had an issue where the search bar couldnt be clicked on, meaning something was blocking it.
-It took me a while to figure out however when looking at the CSS, i realised there was : pointer-events: none; being applied onto the class of the input field.
+- I had an issue where the search bar couldn't be clicked on, meaning something was blocking it.
+It took me a while to figure out however when looking at the CSS, I realized there was : pointer-events: none; being applied onto the class of the input field.
 Once this was removed, it was working fine.

 # Deployment

 ## Local - Instructions to run the project on your local device using an IDE

 1. Within the project repository, Download the files locally by clicking the 'Code' button located in the top section of the repository.
 Then select 'Download ZIP' and unzip the files in the directory of your choice.

   <img src="readme-docs/code.png">